More S’porean students heading to Oxbridge: What’s fuelling them?

 Overall, Oxford recorded 1,682 applications from Singapore from 2020 to 2022, compared with 1,515 from 2018 to 2020.
 Cambridge received 573 applications from Singapore in 2022, compared with 459 in 2019.

-The growing popularity of these overseas institutions with students here is due in part to the amount of support they receive from their schools in this regard, as well as because of the strength of the schools’ alumni networks.
+The growing popularity of these overseas institutions with students here is due in part to the amount of support they receive from their schools in this regard, and because of the strength of the schools’ alumni networks.

 Schools like RI and HCI have departments that guide students on their overseas university applications – a tedious process that involves submitting personal statements, attending interviews and keeping track of deadlines to meet.